carocad/geojson.specs/README.md

                                                                  [4 5 6]]})
 ```

-The `n7a235.geojson.specs` namespace also contains some utility functions for
+The `hiposfer.geojson.specs` namespace also contains some utility functions for
 working with geojson.
 Currently those are:
 - `limited-feature`: creates a spec that only allows geojson features of the specified type.
     For example: `(geojson/limited-feature ::geojson/point)`